Introduction

 We divided the year into three periods:

-After calculating the qualified interest for each period, we sum them to obtain the yearly total.
+After calculating the qualified interest for each period, we sum the results to arrive at the annual deductible amount.

 Average Loan Balance Defined